Ipaglaban Mo: The Movie: Plot

-Qualified Seduction (Case No. 23450)
+Qualified Seduction: Case No. 23450

-Maria Saldaga was just a 17-year-old girl when she was sent by her mother Feliza to work as a house helper at the house of her maternal uncle-in-law, Rosendo de Castro, and his wife Magdalena, to pay off the debts that her deceased father left behind.
+Maria Saldaga was just a 17-year-old girl when she was sent by her mother, Feliza, to work as a house helper at the house of her maternal uncle-in-law, Rosendo de Castro, and his wife Magdalena, to pay off the debts that her deceased father left behind.
 She was accepted by her aunt and uncle-in-law.
 Rosendo was struck by his niece's beauty when she was doing the laundry at the riverbank.
 Later at night, while his wife Magdalena is sleeping, Rosendo sneaks into the room and begins seducing Maria, who begins to feel startled and horrified by her uncle's immoral act.
 She tries to escape the room but never succeeds as the seduction continues.
-On the following day, Maria attempts to leave the house but Rosendo forbids her and bribes her with amounts of money.
-Every time, without being suspected by Rosendo's wife, Rosendo continues to do indecent acts to Maria and it lasted for two months.
+On the following day, Maria attempts to leave the house, but Rosendo forbids her and bribes her with amounts of money.
+Every time, without being suspected by Rosendo's wife, Rosendo continues to do indecent acts to Maria, and it lasts for two months.

-One day, while Maria is preparing the table, Rosendo seduces her again and Maria begs to stop.
-Moments later, Magdalena heard the noises and she caught her husband seducing Maria.
+One day, while Maria is preparing the table, Rosendo seduces her again, and Maria begs him to stop.
+Moments later, Magdalena heard the noises, and she caught her husband seducing Maria.
 Rather than blaming her husband, she blames and hurts her niece for doing an act that disgusts her, leaving Rosendo to witness them remorselessly.
-Because of this, Magdalena grabs and cuts Maria's hair violently and then, expels her out of their house.
+Because of this, Magdalena grabs and cuts Maria's hair violently and then expels her out of their house.
 On the same day at night, Feliza discovers her daughter and notices her hair being cut.
 Later on, Feliza began threatening them violently because Maria told her mother that she was seduced and raped by Rosendo, whom she called an "animal" for the thing he had done to her daughter.

 On the following morning, Maria and Feliza went to the town's police station to report the crime against Rosendo and later gained a lawyer who would handle the case against him.
-The lawyer said that the case would be stronger if Rosendo committed "qualified seduction", which is an act where an offender commits sexual intercourse with a minor by abusing the power of the elder or the higher even if she agreed.
+The lawyer said that the case would be stronger if Rosendo committed "qualified seduction", which is an act where an offender commits sexual intercourse with a minor by abusing the power of the elder or the higher, even if she agreed.
 Later on, Rosendo receives a subpoena.
-Knowing that her sister filed a case against Rosendo, Magdalena assures her husband that they will this battle.
+Knowing that her sister filed a case against Rosendo, Magdalena assures her husband that they will win this battle.